Toxicants & Fumigants

 - No pesticide can be called “SAFE”.
 You can only use pesticides more safely or less safely.

-- Most negative incidents with toxicants and fumigants occur because the applicator failed to follow the instructions on the label.
+- Most negative incidents with toxicants, including fumigants, occur because the applicator failed to follow the instructions on the label.

 Fumigants